Abibubble/milestone2-harry-potter-quiz/README.md

 4. After answering a question, the completed question wasn't being removed from the question pool, so it was being repeated.
     * Objects and arrays issues
     * delete questionsSet.currentQuestion or delete questionsSet[currentQuestion ], but neither works.
+    * splice() also didn't work, it was just removing index 1, rather than getting the index number from the currentQuestion variable.

 5. The quiz wouldn't let you get to 10 answered questions, it refused to count higher than 9, meaning the only way to end the quiz is to let the timer run out.
     * Something to do with the endTimer() function?
 That was what I changed last